Aramantos/MS3-D-and-D-Pocket-Book/README.md

 #### **Images**

-Base Background:

-Error GIF:
+Base Background: Is the constant background on all pages and is basis for the overall color scheme of the site.

+Error GIF: A gif to simulate an encounter in Dungeons & Dragons.
+The gif moves around the page and depending on its position on the page will block users from pressing the back button.

 #### **Colours**

 I used the background image as a basline for the color scheme of the overall site.

-I then used [Coolers](https://coolors.co/) to choose colors to compliment the baseline
+[Coolers](https://coolors.co/) was then used to choose colors to compliment the baseline

 #### **Typography**

-- "Titillium" font (san serif as backup) for index.html.
+- "Titillium" font (san serif as backup)
-- "cursive" font (san serif as backup) for riddle.html.

 ---